Skip to content ↓

 We are committed to providing the training and support needed to enable you to thrive in your role as a trainee teacher.
 By providing us with information about your needs, we will be in a much stronger position to ensure you have the right conditions to allow you to succeed.
 If we are not aware of these needs, we will be less able to provide effective support.

 As part of your application process, you will be asked to disclose any pre-existing health conditions.
-You will also undertake an Occupational Health assessment.
+You will also undertake an Occupational Health assessment and complete a pre-course neurodiversity questionnaire.
 With your agreement, we will share any information which may require adaptations to be made to the training programme, on a need-to-know basis, with the members of staff who will be immediately supporting you on the programme.
 This will allow them to make adaptations where possible according to your needs.

 If you do not wish to disclose this information on your application, you can also disclose existing or emerging conditions to your Hub Lead at any time.